-Since the war in Ukraine broke out in February of 2022, the International Rescue Committee (IRC) has partnered with local organizations in Poland, Ukraine and Moldova to ensure we reach communities with the services they need the most.
+Since the war in Ukraine broke out in February of 2022, the International Rescue Committee (IRC) has partnered with local organisations in Poland, Ukraine and Moldova to ensure we reach communities with the services they need the most.

 One of those partners is Migam, a Polish company that offers 24/7 video interpretation and assistance to refugees who are among the 72 million members of the Deaf community who use sign language.
-Since opening the program in early March, Migam has provided over 9,100 sign language interpretations, adding up to more than 1,214 hours.
+Since opening the programme in early March, Migam has provided over 9,100 sign language interpretations, adding up to more than 1,214 hours.

-Oleksii Zelinskyi, 33 and Deaf himself, and Roman Zadaniuk, 47, are both interpreters at Migam assisting refugees with everything from day-to-day tasks to complex legal and health care matters.
+Oleksii Zelinskyi, 33 and Deaf himself, and Roman Zadaniuk, 47, are both interpreters at Migam assisting refugees with everything from day-to-day tasks to complex legal and healthcare matters.
 Below, they describe their work and the challenges faced by Deaf people forced to flee Ukraine.

 Editor’s note: Roman’s interview was originally conducted in Polish and Oleksii’s in Ukrainian sign language.
 Both interviews have been edited and condensed for clarity.